 Cole has received numerous honors for his work, including fellowships from the NEA, the NEH, and the Guggenheim Foundation, the PEN Translation Award for Poetry, the American Publishers’ Association Hawkins Award for the best university press book of the year, the National Jewish Book Award for Poetry, and an Award in Literature from the American Academy of Arts and Letters.
-He was named a MacArthur Fellow in 2007.
+In 2007 he was named a MacArthur Fellow.
 Cole divides his time between Jerusalem and New Haven, where he teaches each spring at Yale.

 For short bio note, click here.